This is an educative piece to help you start your gym or fitness studio business.

-However, if you are going to open a “real” gym, you’re going to need a full range of workout gear, plus a whole lot of additional incidentals.
+However, if you open a “real” gym, you will need a full range of workout gear and a lot of additional incidentals.

 This stuff isn’t cheap!

-Identify ALL your start-up costs so that you know exactly how much money you’ll need to get up and running.
+Identify ALL your start-up costs to know exactly how much money you’ll need to get up and running.

 If you need seed money for your business, now is the time to ask.

-In this section, explain precisely what you need the money for, and how it’s going to be used.
+This section explains precisely what you need the money for and how it will be used.

-Break it all down, item by item, making sure you don’t omit anything that you end wishing you’d included later on.
+Break it all down, item by item, making sure you don’t omit anything you wish you’d included later on.

-Specify what type of funding you are looking for – a loan or equity.
+Specify what type of funding you want – a loan or equity.

 If a loan, what repayment terms are you looking for.

-If you are offering equity, how much of your business will the investor own?
+If you offer equity, how much of your business will the investor own?

-Remember to build in a small safety margin because, invariably, and even with the most meticulous planning, you will probably underestimate how much money you need.
+Remember to build in a small safety margin because you will probably underestimate how much money you need, even with the most meticulous planning.

-Now is also an excellent place to mention how much of your own money you are putting into your new business.
+Now is also an excellent place to mention how much of your money you put into your new business.

 It might not be a large sum, but any self-investment demonstrates a commitment that could impress a potential investor.